Allen Ludden: Death

 After Ludden was diagnosed with stomach cancer in early 1980, he took a month-long leave of absence from Password Plus for chemotherapy treatment, with Bill Cullen filling in as host.
 On October 7, 1980, he slipped into a coma while on vacation in Monterey, California.
 It was initially reported that he had a stroke, but the coma was actually caused by high levels of calcium from medication taken to help fight the cancer.
 Tom Kennedy assumed duties as host of Password Plus, and although Ludden hoped to return to the show, his cancer grew worse and he never returned.
 He died in Los Angeles on June 9, 1981, at age 63.
-Ludden was buried beside his father in the Ellsworth family plot in Graceland Cemetery in his hometown of Mineral Point, Wisconsin.
+Ludden is buried beside his biological father in the Ellsworth family plot in Graceland Cemetery in his hometown of Mineral Point, Wisconsin.

 Legacy

-A walkway at the Los Angeles Zoo was named in his memory (Betty White was a board member at the Zoo), and an artificial lake in Mineral Point was named Ludden Lake in his honor.
-Betty White also donated a Labrador Retriever named "Ludden" to Guide Dogs for the Blind in San Rafael, California, in memory of her late husband.
+A walkway at the Los Angeles Zoo was named in his memory (Betty White was a board member at the zoo), as was an artificial lake in Mineral Point, named Ludden Lake.
+Betty White also donated a Labrador retriever named "Ludden" to Guide Dogs for the Blind in San Rafael, California, in memory of her late husband.

 Ludden's star on the Hollywood Walk of Fame is located on the north side of the 6700 block of Hollywood Boulevard, next to Betty White's.
 White accepted Ludden's posthumous star on April 19, 1987, during an appearance on This Is Your Life.
 The star was formally unveiled in a ceremony on March 31, 1988.

 When Betty White was asked in an interview on Larry King Live whether she would remarry, she said, "Once you've had the best, who needs the rest?"
 She never remarried and died in 2021 at age 99.